 Next up in the evolution of cloud computing is the virtual private server.
 A virtual private server is also just one physical machine dedicated to a single business the difference between a virtual private server and a dedicated server is that the virtual private server is virtualized into sub machines and can be used to host many web applications or many websites.
 VPS setups are still wildly popular since you can get what appears to be a dedicated machine to you the end user with very low costs.
 Digital Ocean and Linode are popular VPS providers.

-In the shared hosting approach, you have one physical machine that might be shared by hundreds of businesses.
-If any of those businesses put a large strain on the server that could affect the other customers.
-This is why shared hosting is no longer very common although if you need it the benefit is that it is very inexpensive.
+In the shared deployment model, you have one physical machine that might be shared by hundreds of businesses.
+If any of those businesses put excessive strain on the server that could affect the other customers.
+This is why shared hosting is not common for important workloads although if you need it the benefit is that it is very inexpensive.

 Cloud computing and cloud hosting is now the most common approach for businesses today.
 In this paradigm, you have multiple physical machines that work in concert together as one large system.
 This system is abstracted into multiple cloud services that end-users are able to take advantage of.
 Modern cloud computing and cloud hosting are extremely flexible, scalable, secure, cost-effective, and highly configurable.